-Summary: This BSc (Hons) Policing degree programme develops the broad themes of contemporary policing, including the Certificate in Knowledge of Policing (CKP), investigative procedures, criminal law and criminal justice with options to focus on the applications of intelligence, counter terrorism, international concepts of policing or fingerprint analysis.
-Course details: With applications to study from across the UK, the programme is taught by staff with professional policing experience and expertise, the programme equips you with the knowledge and understanding you need to apply to join the police service in the role of police officer, either as a new police officer or as a future leader of policing through direct entry or fast track schemes.
+**Summary**: This BSc (Hons) Policing degree programme develops the broad themes of contemporary policing, including the Certificate in Knowledge of Policing (CKP), investigative procedures, criminal law and criminal justice with options to focus on the applications of intelligence, counter terrorism, international concepts of policing or fingerprint analysis. **Course details**: With applications to study from across the UK, the programme is taught by staff with professional policing experience and expertise, the programme equips you with the knowledge and understanding you need to apply to join the police service in the role of police officer, either as a new police officer or as a future leader of policing through direct entry or fast track schemes.
 At a broader level, you will gain the required knowledge and understanding to make an application to work as police staff across the UK (such as civilian investigators, detention officers, fingerprint trainees), within the broader intelligence community (such as analysts or with the intelligence services) or within the military police.
 Although successful completion of the BSc (Hons) Policing and the employability focused Certificate in Knowledge of Policing (CKP) cannot guarantee your recruitment by the police service, it will equip you with the necessary knowledge, understanding and skills to make you a competitive applicant for the service.
 It will also provide evidence and experience to support both your initial application and future career development.
 It should be noted that all candidates wishing to join the police service will also need to pass medical and fitness tests as well as background and security checks and undertake a series of assessments, tests and interviews appropriate to the role.
-After the course: Police officer, either as a new police officer or at a more senior level via the Direct Entry Scheme.
+Teesside University has achieved College of Policing Pre-Join Approved Provider status for the module ‘Introduction to Policing: The Certificate in Knowledge of Policing’. **After the course**: Police officer, either as a new police officer or at a more senior level via the Direct Entry Scheme.
 At a broader level, you will have the required knowledge and understanding to apply to be employed as police staff (such as civilian investigators, fingerprint officers, detention officers), within the broader intelligence community (such as analysts or with the intelligence services), or within the military police.
 All programmes are designed to incorporate employability skills development alongside your degree course.
 Our staff utilise their extensive connections to provide many and varied opportunities to engage with potential employers through fairs, guest lecture sessions, live projects and site visits.
-In addition we offer a series of workshops and events in the first, second and third year that ensure all students are equipped with both degree level subject knowledge PLUS the practical skills that employers are looking for in new graduate recruits.
-We also offer extensive support for students to find and secure sandwich year placements which have been shown to make have significant positive impact on a student’s career prospects on graduation.
+In addition we offer a series of workshops and events in the first, second and third year that ensure all students are equipped with both degree level subject knowledge and the practical skills that employers are looking for in new graduate recruits.
 Our award winning careers service works with regional and national employers to advertise graduate positions, in addition to providing post-graduation support for all Teesside University alumni.